sanjaykumar-777/spring-rest-webservices/README.md

 3.Custom header versioning
 4.Media type versioning - a.k.a -content negotiation or accept header

+HATEOAS - Hypermedia as the Engine of Application State EntityModel - It allows you to include both the entity data and additional hypermedia links for a api resource WebMvcLinkBuilder - Used to create a link in spring boot

 API client user - Talend api tester